EricKit/nest-user-auth/README.md

 Update that user's Document to have the string `admin` in the permissions array.
 Only an admin can add another admin, so the first user must be done manually.
 MongoDB Compass is a great tool to modify fields.
 That user can now add the admin permission or remove the admin permission to or from other users.

-The UsersService `update` method will update any fields which are valid and not duplicates, even if other fields are invalid or duplicates.
+The `UsersService` `update` method will update any fields which are valid and not duplicates, even if other fields are invalid or duplicates.

 Users can change their `username`, `password`, `email`, or `enabled` status via a mutation.
 Changing their username will make their token unusable (it won't authenticate when the user presenting the token's username is checked against the token's username).
 This may or may not be the desired behavior.
 If using on a front end, make it obvious that you can change your username and it'll log the user out (front end must get a new token via logging in).

 If a user sets `enabled` to `false` on their account, they cannot log back in (because it is disabled), only an admin can change it back.

-Because both unique properties username and email can be changed, \_id should be used for many-to-many relationships.
+Because both unique properties `username` and `email` can be changed, `_id` should be used as keys for relationships.

 See `test/users.e2e-spec.ts` for expected results to mutations and queries.